erazortt/DoViBaker/README.md

 This avisynth plugin reads the Base Layer, Enhancement Layer and RPU data from a profile 7 DolbyVision stream to create a clip with the DolbyVision data baked in.

 ## General information
 This plugin uses the metadata from and RPU file or from the inside stream itself to compose the DolbyVision HDR picture out of the Base Layer (BL) and Enhancement Layer (EL).
 Display Management (DM) metadata will not be processed per default.
-It is however possible to use level 1 maximal pixel brightness data from DM by providing it to DoViCubes which can apply different LUTs depding on threshold values.
+It is however possible to further process the clip using DM data by explicitly enabling `trims` or by the means of `DoViTonemap` or `DoViCubes`.

 ## Feeding the plugin
 To my knowledge there are currently three source libraries that can be used.
 It is advisable to choose one of them in a speed test on your machine.